-The auditory localiser task was identical to that used in Yao et al. (2011).
-Participants listened to 20 blocks of vocal stimuli and 20 blocks of non-vocal stimuli, along with 20 silent blocks which were used as a baseline.
+The auditory localizer task was identical to that used in Yao et al. (2011).
+Participants listened to 20 blocks of vocal stimuli and 20 blocks of nonvocal stimuli, along with 20 silent blocks that were used as a baseline.
 The blocks were presented randomly.
-Each block was 8s long and the task lasted 10 minutes.
-The contrasting brain activity in response to the vocal and non-vocal stimuli reliably localises voice-selective areas of the auditory cortex (Belin et al., 2000; Yao et al., 2011).
+Each block was 8 sec long, and the task lasted 10 min.
+The contrasting brain activity in response to the vocal and nonvocal stimuli reliably localizes voice-selective areas of the auditory cortex (Yao et al., 2011; Belin et al., 2000).